-The basic uniform from reception to Year 4 is as follows: -
+The basic uniform is as follows: -

-- Grey pinafore dress, skirt or trousers - Red or navy polo shirt - Red or Navy cardigan, pullover or sweatshirt - Red and white or blue and white striped or checked dress (summer) - Cold weather out door PE clothes tracksuit bottoms & top / trainers for outdoor games only - School shoes must be low heeled in black or, navy - Reading folders can be purchased from Tots To Teams (on the school website)
+- Grey pinafore dress, skirt or trousers - Red or navy polo shirt - Red or Navy cardigan, pullover or sweatshirt - Red and white or blue and white striped or checked dress (summer)

+- White PE shirt with school logo, red shorts, black gym shoes - Cold weather out door PE clothes tracksuit bottoms & top / trainers for outdoor games only - School shoes must be low heeled in black or, navy - PE bags & reading folders can be purchased from Tots To Teams (on the school website)

-Since most items of children's clothing are similar, parents are requested to name clearly, all items of clothing, including - shoes, gym shoes and wellies.
+Since most items of children's clothing are similar, parents are requested to name clearly, all items of clothing, including - shoes, gym shoes and Wellingtons

-For safety reasons jewellery should not be worn for school.
-One pair of stud earrings and an inexpensive watch is permitted but must not be worn for PE or when the Year 4 children go swimming.
+For safety reasons jewellery should not be worn for school except one pair of stud earrings and an inexpensive watch is permitted but must not be worn for PE or when the Year 4 children go swimming.
 We also ask if children are going to get their ears pierced that this is done in the six week summer holiday to allow for healing.